 ✔️ You have to reach all your employees within one click: you want to monitor the performance of your messages.
 Do all employees read your message?
 Also, you must be able to send them reminders.

 ✔️ A communication tool that works the same as a social platform: employees receive only relevant messages in their timeline.
-They can decide if they want to receive push notifications on the comments of their peer
+They can decide if they want to receive push notifications on the comments of their peers.

 ✔️ You want to connect your communication tool with WFM- and HR systems: all data like real-time scheduling are synchronized.